 Every whale watching tour in Iceland has very knowledgeable guides onboard to answer questions.
 The guides will give a short presentation on the species of whale that can be seen on the trip.

-Many of the tour guides are oceanographers and marine biologists and it can be a great trip to take with kids if you want to work in some educational entertainment on your family vacation.
+Many of the guides are oceanographers and marine biologists.
+It can be a great trip to take with kids if you want to work in some educational entertainment on your family vacation.

-In the exhibition you’ll find life-size scale models of all the different species of whale in the seas around Iceland with plenty of interactive displays to learn about these incredible creatures and even a couple of virtual reality headsets that will put you in the display and give you the feeling of swimming with the largest mammals on the planet.
+In the exhibition you’ll find life-size scale models of all the different species of whale in the seas around Iceland.
+You will also find interactive displays to learn about these incredible creatures.
+The virtual reality headsets will put you inside the display and give you the feeling of swimming with the largest mammals on the planet.